gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

   considered to be shared between the ECSs in the same server group (argument **ECS Group**).

+## Relational Database Service (RDS)

+The [Relational Database Service (RDS)][rds] is a cloud-based web service that is reliable, scalable, easy to manage, and ready for immediate use.

+Each row of the spreadsheet corresponds to one RDS instance.

+### RDS Argument Reference

+- **SN** - (optional, not used) Serial number, only for reference.
+- **Region** - (required, force new) Region code (e.g. `sa-brazil-1`) in which
+  to create the RDS.
+See [Regions and Endpoints][endpoints] to get the desired region code.
+Changing this creates a new RDS.
+- **RDS Name** - (required, resource name) Name of the RDS, must be unique for the account.
+The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
+- **Wave** - (required) Integer value, controls if the Terraform code for the RDS will be generated or not.
+If the wave number is zero, negative or greater than the "Resource last wave" value set in the **metadata.xlsx** spreadsheet, the Terraform code will not be generated.
+- **vCPUs** - (required) Integer value, specifies the number of vCPUs in the RDS flavor.
+- **Memory GB** - (required) Integer value, specifies the memory size (GB) in the RDS flavor.
+- **Instance Class** - (required) Specifies the performance specification, the valid values are `general` and `dedicated`.
+- **DB Engine** - (required) Specifies the DB engine.
+The value can be `MySQL` and `PostgreSQL`.
+- **DB Engine Version** - (required) Specifies the database version.
+- **DB Instance Mode** - (required) Specifies the mode of instance.
+The value can be `single` (single instance) or `ha` (primary/standby instance).
+- **Password** - (required) Specifies the database password.
+The value should contain 8 to 32 characters, including uppercase and lowercase letters, digits, and the following special characters: `~!@#%^*-_=+?` You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
+- **Primary AZ** - (required) Availability Zone code (e.g. `sa-brazil-1a`)
+  in which to create the primary instance (or single instance).
+See [Regions and Endpoints][endpoints] to get the desired availability zone code.
+- **Standby AZ** - (optional) Availability Zone code (e.g. `sa-brazil-1a`)
+  in which to create the standby instance.
+See [Regions and Endpoints][endpoints] to get the desired availability zone code.
+This parameter is mandatory when **DB Instance Mode** is set to `ha`.
+- **Storage Size** - (required) Integer value, specifies the volume size.
+Its value range is from 40 GB to 4000 GB.
+The value must be a multiple of 10.
+- **VPC Name** - (required, force new) Name of the VPC specified in the associated spreadsheet tab.
+Changing this creates a new RDS instance.
+- **Subnet Name** - (required, force new) Name of the subnet specified in the associated spreadsheet tab.
+Changing this creates a new RDS instance.
+- **Security Group** - (required) Name of the security group specified in the associated spreadsheet tab.
+- **Enterprise Project** - (optional, force new) Name of enterprise project where RDS will be created.
+If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.
+Changing this creates a new RDS.
+- **Description** - (optional) Supplementary information about the RDS.
+The value can be a string of no more than 255 characters and cannot contain angle brackets (< or >).

 [tf-state-mv]: <https://developer.hashicorp.com/terraform/cli/commands/state/mv>
 [tf-moved]: <https://developer.hashicorp.com/terraform/tutorials/configuration-language/move-config>
 [eps]: <https://support.huaweicloud.com/intl/en-us/usermanual-em/em_eps_01_0000.html>